fireattack/tslazer/README.md

 ### Tslazer-fork

+**IMPORTANT: Since June/July 2023, you can no longer download Twitter Spaces from a Space ID without logging in.
+Make sure to feed in `cookies.txt` to the program using `--cookies` argument.
+You can still download directly from Master/Dynamic URL without cookies.**

-This is a fork of original [Tslazer v1](https://github.com/HoloArchivists/tslazer) (not overhaul branch) with some QoL changes for myself.
+This is a fork of original [Tslazer v1](https://github.com/HoloArchivists/tslazer) (not the overhaul branch) with some QoL changes, mainly for myself.
+But feel free to use it and report any issues.

 Significant changes:
-- filename format (and filename if using dyn_url directly) now has a sensible default.
+- Filename format (and filename if using dyn_url directly) now has a sensible default.
 So you don't need to always specify it.
-- change filename format templating to use python's [string formatting](https://docs.python.org/3/library/string.html#format-string-syntax) instead of custom templating.
+- Changed filename format templating to use python's [string formatting](https://docs.python.org/3/library/string.html#format-string-syntax) instead of custom templating.
 This allows for more flexibility and less code.
+For example, you can now use `{datetime:%y%m%d}` to get the date in `yymmdd` format.
-- Add retry for all the requests.
+- Added retry for all the requests.
 This is to prevent the program from crashing when the connection is unstable.
-- When merging raw AAC (ADTS), use binary concat instead of ffmpeg concat.
+- When merging raw AACs (ADTS), it now uses binary concatenation instead of ffmpeg concat filter.
 This is to work around a bug in ffmpeg concat that causes the audio to be having wrong duration.
 See [this thread](https://www.reddit.com/r/ffmpeg/comments/13pds8a/why_does_concatenate_raw_aac_files_directly_into/) I created on Reddit for more info.
 It will still be converted to MP4 by ffmpeg in the end.

 See original repo for more info.